DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Converts a frame into bits for transmission/receiving over the physical connection medium
         - The Physical layer includes electrical specifications, protocols, and standards that allow control of throughput, handling line noise, and a variety of other electrical interface and signaling requirements
         - Network hardware devices that function at layer 1 include 📝NICs, 📝hubs, 📝repeaters, 📝concentrators, 📝amplifiers
+        - provides or defines the type of media to be used and defines the representation of data on the medium.
+The physical layer is where messages are transferred to electrical impulses.
         - Know four basic network topologies:
             - 🍌**star**: each individual node on the network is directly connect to a switch/hub/concentrator.
 A star topology has a single point of failure at its center device
             - 🍌**mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering.
 Mesh topologies provide redundant connections to systems, allowing multiple segment failures without seriously affecting connectivity.